A Month of Death

 Trust in God Means Believing He’s in Control

-As Christians, we are not promised to know in advance the outcome of every path we take or decision we make.
-We are called upon to act wisely with the information we do have.
+God doesn’t promise Christians that we will know in advance the outcome of every path we take or decision we make.
+We are called to act wisely with the information we do have.
 Trust in God does not mean going about life with our heads in the sand, pretending bad things won’t happen.
 It means knowing that God is in control of whatever happens.

 The apostle Peter tells us in I Peter 5 that when we see things ahead that make us anxious, we should cast all our anxiety on Jesus because he cares for us.
 On the other hand he tells us in the very next sentence that we should be watchful and sober because the devil is like a roaring lion, seeking someone to devour.
 We are instructed to “Resist him, firm in your faith, knowing that the same experience of suffering” is required of Christians all over the world.
 We are assured that after we have come through the suffering, God “will himself restore, establish, and strengthen you.” (from I Peter 5: 8-10, RSV)